Hunter-Open-Source-Club/hacktoberfest21.js/README.md

 # hacktoberfest21.js -- Hunter College's Online Bulletin Board

----
+## What we're making

+To help adjust to our virtual/hybrid learning environment, the Hunter College Computer Science Clubs Network calls you to create an online bulletin board for different departments, clubs, organizations, etc can post about their events, initiatives, publications, fundraisers, etc.

-## To get started:
+## To get started

-1. Clone this repository by typing in `git clone https://github.com/Hunter-Open-Source-Club/hacktoberfest21.js.git` or `git clone git@github.com:Hunter-Open-Source-Club/hacktoberfest21.js.git` depending on if you're using HTTPS or SSH respectively.
+1. Fork then clone this repository by typing in `git clone https://github.com/YOUR_USERNAME/hacktoberfest21.js.git` or `git clone git@github.com:YOUR_USERNAME/hacktoberfest21.js.git` depending on if you're using HTTPS or SSH respectively.
+Of course, replace `YOUR_USERNAME` with your actual username.
 2. In the root directory, do `npm install` to download the backend dependencies.
 3. Go into the client folder with `cd client` and do `npm install` again for the frontend dependencies.
 4. Go to the Discord server to get the `.env` file from us.